ethereum/devp2p/discv5/discv5-theory.md

 To prevent IP spoofing attacks, implementations must ensure that session secrets and the handshake are tied to a specific UDP endpoint.
 This is simple to implement by using the node ID and IP/port as the 'key' into the in-memory session cache.
-When a node switches endpoints, e.g. when roaming between different wireless networks, sessions will to be re-established by handshaking again.
+When a node switches endpoints, e.g. when roaming between different wireless networks, sessions will have to be re-established by handshaking again.
 This requires no effort on behalf of the roaming node because the recipients of protocol messages will simply refuse to decrypt messages from the new endpoint and reply with WHOAREYOU.